Building Widgets with SwiftUI and WidgetKit

 Widget Entry View

 The widget entry view is simply a SwiftUI View declaration containing the layout to be displayed by the widget.
-Conditional logic (for example if or switch statements based on the widgetFamily environment property) can be used to present different layouts subject to the prevailing size family.
+Conditional logic (for example, if or switch statements based on the widgetFamily environment property) can present different layouts subject to the prevailing size family.

-With the exception of tapping to open the corresponding app, widgets are non-interactive.
-As such, the entry view will typically consist of display-only views (in other words no buttons, sliders or toggles).
+Except for tapping to open the corresponding app, widgets are non-interactive.
+As such, the entry view will typically consist of display-only views (in other words, no buttons, sliders, or toggles).

 When WidgetKit creates an instance of the entry view, it passes it a widget timeline entry containing the data to be displayed on the views that make up the layout.
 The following view declaration is designed to display city name and temperature values: